The wine capital Beaune

 During World War Two, on the 16th of June 1940, planes overflew the city at 8 pm.
 There were 15 German planes with an objective which at first did not seem to be the city of Beaune, however, after a first fly over it, they turned back and strafe the train station while unloading around thirty bombs which exploded.
 About 20 people were killed and many more wounded.

 Later, the German army entered the city and met heavy resistance from the French army.
-The fighting lasted three hours, the French eventually retreated when more German armoured forces arrived in Beaune.
+The fighting lasted three hours, and the French eventually retreated when more German armoured forces arrived in Beaune.

 Share on Facebook